DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 Cable vs. Fiber

-Fiber internet provides a high-bandwidth connection and speeds up to 1 Gbps.
-While cable speeds can be as fast as fiber, they slow down during peak use times when all your neighbors get home from work and watch Netflix or a big game.
-That said, cable covers about 88 percent of the U.S. at an average speed of 10 Mbps to 1 Gbps.
+Fiber internet provides a high-bandwidth connection and speeds up to 20 Gbps.
+While cable speeds can be as fast as fiber plans up to 2 Gbps, they slow down during peak use times when all your neighbors get home from work and watch Netflix or a big game.
+That said, cable covers about 82 percent of the U.S. at an average speed of 10 Mbps to 2 Gbps.
 Fiber is great for competitive online gamers or if you want the fastest speed and live in larger cities where it’s available.
 If you want extremely fast internet, consider AT&T Fiber as a top contender.

 Fiber vs. DSL